 - Maintain regular communication and contact with the Office of Mission and Values Scholarship Coordinator

-M.P.A. in Public Administration: Metro Planning and Urban Affairs, School of Public Service
+M.P.P. in Public Policy, School of Public Service

 M.B.A. in Business Administration: Sustainable Management, Kelstadt Graduate School of Business